Infercidium/OC-P5_PayMyBuddy/README.md

 Then copy the Script to the same folder as this ReadMe in mySQL.

 And finally launch the application with `./mvnw.cmd spring-boot:run`.

+### Connection to the Demo
+Two accounts are interesting for the demonstration, but all are accessible.

+- Demonstration account: email: `demo@email.com` password: `123`
+- Admin account: email: `admin@email.com` password: `admin`
+-
+- Test account: email `testx@email.com` password: `x123`
+The test accounts have a number instead of the "x", to connect to test 2 for example we will use the email `test2@email.com` and the password `2123`.

 ## Testing
 This application has Unit tests written.